jackstapleton/rdb-autoscaling/whitepaper.md

 ### Monitoring RDB Server Memory

-The RDB monitors the memory of it's server for two reasons:
+The RDB monitors the memory of its server for two reasons:

 1. Tell the Auto Scaling group to scale.
 2. Stop subscribing from the Tickerplant.